 |

+If you’ve been feeling disconnected, overwhelmed or unsure of what’s happening in your body, I want you to know that: There is support available to you.
+There is knowledge that can empower you.
+There are ways to feel like yourself again—grounded, energized, and whole.
+You deserve more than just getting through this season.
+You deserve to thrive in it.
+If you’re ready to better understand your body and feel supported in this transition, I invite you to connect with me.
+Let’s walk this journey together with intention, education and care.
 Giving birth is a most assuredly a transformative experience—physically, emotionally, and mentally.
 But one aspect that often doesn’t get enough attention is the impact childbirth can have on the pelvic floor.
 Whether you had a vaginal delivery or a cesarean section, your pelvic floor muscles have supported you through pregnancy and birth, and they deserve some care and attention during your postpartum recovery.
 Let's explore what the pelvic floor is, why it’s so crucial to your well-being after childbirth, and practical ways to strengthen it during the postpartum period.
 What is the Pelvic Floor?
 The pelvic floor is a group of muscles and connective tissues that stretch like a hammock from your pubic bone to your tailbone.
 These muscles support key organs including the bladder, uterus, and rectum.
 They also play a critical role in urinary and bowel control, sexual function, and core stability.
 Why is Pelvic Floor Health Important Postpartum?
 During pregnancy, your pelvic floor carries the increasing weight of your growing uterus.
 Then, during vaginal birth, these muscles stretch significantly, sometimes tearing or weakening.
 Even if you had a cesarean section, pregnancy alone can put strain on the pelvic floor.
 Common postpartum issues related to pelvic floor dysfunction include:

 When Can You Start Pelvic Floor Exercises?
 Generally, you can begin gentle pelvic floor exercises, often called Kegels, within a few days after birth, especially if you feel ready and comfortable.
 However, every birth is different, so it’s essential to: